autotelik/yams_audio_engine/README.md

 </div>
 ```

-CSS classes are available to place the player at the `top` or `bottom` of the page ???

 #### @Sloboda  What is the HTML for adding the embedded button with on hover appearance player to any particular view - can you  document what CSS can be used to change look and feel of the player ?

 #### @Sloboda  What is the HTML for adding the single thin banner player to any particular view - can you  document what CSS can be used to change look and feel of the player ?